 How To Create Multi-Generational Financial Freedom And Security

 1) Adult children pledge to give all excess funds to their parents to spend in their retirement as they wish.
 To figure out an estimate of the excess funds, adult children and parents will first have an open conversation about their respective budgets and financial situations.
 There are probably plenty of parents who are cash-strapped, but too embarrassed to ask their children for financial help.
 This open conversation helps address this problem.

-2) The current annual gift tax exclusion amount for 2015 is $14,000, the same as in 2014, and up from $13,000 in 2013.
+2) The current annual gift tax exclusion amount for 2023 is $17,000.
 The gift tax exclusion amount will stay the same or increase by $1,000 every two years if history is any guide.
 This means that an individual can gift $14,000 per parent if they are both still alive.
 Given most adult children probably don't have in excess of $28,000 a year to give to their parents, most of us won't have to keep track of our gifts for tax purposes.

 4) The final pledge is made in the will by the parents to leave all remaining assets with their children upon death.
 A lot of retirees tend to be asset heavy, but cash poor because they no longer work.
 Assuming the parents were fiscally responsible by not spending more than their income in retirement, adult children should be able to inherit sizable assets.
 As already mentioned, the federal estate tax exemption is $5.34 million per individual, $10.68 million per married couple.